tarantool/tarantool/changelogs/unreleased/gh-7288-txn-and-eval-error.md

 ## bugfix/core

-* Fixed expression evaluation error overwritten by "Transaction is active at return from function" error in case expression begins a transaction (gh-7288).
+* Fixed a bug when the "Transaction is active at return from function" error was overwriting expression evaluation errors in case the expression begins a transaction (gh-7288).